 Music: The Beatles, Elton John, Led Zepplin, David Bowie, Queen & Fleetwood Mac

 9. Watch the sunrise.
 It’s quite simply a beautiful thing to greet the sun, and watch it wake up the world.
+Check out my Australian Landscape Portfolio to get inspired by some beautiful sunrises I’ve captured over the years.

 10. Spend time with the people you love.
 These are the people that love you, make you laugh, make you feel supported, and you couldn’t imagine life without them.
 Being with people you love is so incredibly important.
 This is essential for your joy.